 kill animals.

-With the focu on competence, successful completion of required training modules (as shown in table 2) which fulfil the agreed quality criteria and are assessed in a consistent manner should ensure focussed vocational knowledge, skills, and appropriate attitude such that functions (a), (c) and (d) should not require any prior specific educational qualifications.
+Focusing on competence, the successful completion of required training modules (as shown in table 2) which meet agreed quality criteria and are assessed consistently, should ensure targeted vocational knowledge, skills, and appropriate attitudes.
+The approach means that functions (a), (c) and (d) should not require any prior specific educational qualifications.

 Individuals responsible for designing procedures and projects under function (b) should normally hold an academic degree or equivalent in the field of life sciences.
 Designing and managing projects requires individuals to learn how to apply the “Three Rs” effectively in the design of the procedures and projects and how to make appropriate ethical and scientific judgements.
 They often need to manage people working under that project, and the ability to maintain up-to-date knowledge of the law, science and “Three Rs” over the course of the project is essential.

 Article 40(2)(b) requires that a project authorisation specifies the user who undertakes the project, and the person responsible for overall implementation of the project and its compliance with the project authorisation.
-The latter is often the same person as the person who undertakes the project.
-This is the case in many Member States.
+In many Member State, these responsibilities are held by the same person.
 In this case the project authorisation holder requires training as a function (b) person.
 However, these may be different people.
 It should be noted that Article 40(2)(b) describes no educational requirements for a person solely responsible for overall project implementation and its compliance with project authorisation.
 Nevertheless, to effectively fulfil the role and to ensure compliance they will need a sound knowledge and understanding of the law and ethics and be able to apply these to the project authorisation.
-For welfare and compliance reasons they will need sufficient knowledge about the welfare and care of the relevant species and how to ensure they are well kept.
-To ensure that they can implement good science they will need to understand and be able to apply knowledge of experimental design to the relevant field of science, and to ensure that objectives, purposes and scientific endpoints can be achieved.
+For welfare and compliance reasons they will need sufficient knowledge about the welfare, care and husbandry of the relevant species.
+Furthermore, to ensure that they can implement good science they will need to understand and be able to apply principles of experimental design relevant to the scientific field.
+They should also be able to ensure that objectives, purposes and scientific endpoints can be achieved in accordance with the project authorisation.

 4. Roles